 - Seamlessly Integrate with Smart Home Hub for Smart Home Automation (Amazon Echo Show vs Google Nest Hub Max), or watch the video review here Echo Show vs Nest Hub Max.

-What’s more, they’re more than half the price of some other companies’ cameras, whose pricing is from US$99 and US$249.
-And During the holiday season, though, there are more discounts given to the Ring smart home camera — with several available bundles sweetening the deal even more
+What’s more, they’re more than half the price of some other companies’ cameras.
+Its pricing is from US$99 and US$249.
+And During the holiday season, though, there are more discounts given to the Ring smart home camera — with several available bundles sweetening the deal even more.

 Ring Home Outdoor Camera Collection